-The important Olmec capital of La Venta is located in the city of Huimanguillo, in the state of Tabasco, Mexico.
-Founded on a natural elevation above the floodplain of the Tonala River, near an ancient riverbed.
-Occupations at La Venta began as early as 1750 BC, although the Olmec culture ruled between 1200 and 400 BC.
+The Olmec capital of La Venta is located in the city of Huimanguillo, in the state of Tabasco, Mexico, 15 kilometers (9 miles) inland from the Gulf coast.
+The site is perched on a narrow natural elevation approximately 4 km (2.5 mi) long which rises above the wetland swamps on the coastal plain.
+La Venta was first occupied as early as 1750 BC, becoming an Olmec temple-town complex between 1200 and 400 BC.

 Architecture at La Venta

 Most of the structures at La Venta were built of wattle-and-daub walls placed atop earthen or adobe mudbrick platforms or mounds, and covered with a thatched roof.
 Little natural stone was available, and, apart from the massive stone sculptures, the only stone used in public architecture was a few basalt, andesite and limestone foundational support or internal buttresses.

 The 1.5 km (~1 mi) long civic-ceremonial core of La Venta includes over 30 earthen mounds and platforms.
 The core is dominated by a 30 meter (100 foot) high clay pyramid (called Mound C-1), which has been heavily eroded, but was likely the largest single building at the time in Mesoamerica.
 Despite the lack of native stone, La Venta's artisans crafted sculptures including four "colossal heads" from massive blocks of stone quarried from the Tuxtla Mountains approximately 100 km (62 mi) to the west.